Gaurav17Joshi/contrast/_posts/2023-08-20-project-report.md

   </figcaption>
 </figure>

 The cause for the **Short Duration GRB's** ( $$\sim$$ milisecs) is Two Neutron Stars or a Neutron Star and a Black Hole crashing together and Exploding (also known as **Kilonova**).
 These massive objects while revolving around each other, lose energy by radiatiing away Gravitational Waves (quite literally ripples in Fabric of space time).
 These stars draw closer and closer to each other for Billions of years and when up close they spin exteremely rapidly.
 If their combined mass is more than 2.8 Solar masses, they will collapse to form a Black Hole.
 This Black Hole and Neutronium debri system then proceeds to form an accretion disk and blasting out a GBR.
 As the material is much more compact, the flash is much shorter.
 (Credits:  [NASA](https://imagine.gsfc.nasa.gov/science/objects/bursts1.html#:~:text=Two%20types%20of%20GRBs,a%20brand%20new%20black%20hole.))

-(Also, EG: GRB 050328 is it?)
+(Also, EG: GRB 050328)

-**QPO Flux:** Explainations of the cause for the Quasi Periodic Oscillations in GRB's is a still unexplained mystery.
-Leading theories use the lense thirring effect, but we are yet to nail down the exact cause for both long and short Range GRB's.
+**QPO Flux:**  Quasi Periodic Oscillations in GRB's are yet to be confirmed.
+Experimenters use tools like ours to try and find evidences of QPO's while theorists are try to find possible models which could cause such a behaviour (Leading theories use the lense thirring effect).

 (Source: Ziaeepour, H., & Gardner, B. 2011, [Journal of Cosmology and Astroparticle Physics](http://doi.org/10.1088/1475-7516/2011/12/001))

 GRB detections are rare as they need to be pointed in our direction to be visible to us.
 They are also very short lived, so we need to be looking at the right place at the right time.
 Fortunately, we have help from another field of Astronomy, Gravitational Wave Astronomy.
-These mergers release insane amount of Gravity Waves, which are detected by LIGO and Virgo detectors.
+These mergers release insane amount of Gravitational Waves, which are detected by LIGO and Virgo detectors.

 These detectors can tell us the direction of the source, which can then be observed by telescopes.
 This is how we detected the first Neutron Star merger, GW170817, which was also the first time we detected both Gravitational Waves and Electromagnetic Radiation from the same event.
 (Source: [NASA](https://www.nasa.gov/feature/goddard/2017/nasa-missions-catch-first-light-from-a-gravitational-wave-event)).
 With more and more Gravitational Wave detectors coming online, we can expect to narrow down their loaction and use both the Electromagnetic and Gravitational Waves data to completely understand the dynamics of these mergers (Also, hopefully uncover new Physics :)).